Dia Simms

-D'Angela Dia Simms is an American business executive.
-In 2020, Simms was appointed as Chief Executive Officer of Lobos 1707 Tequila & Mezcal.
+D'Angela "Dia" Simms is an American business executive.
+In 2020, Simms became the co-founder of Pronghorn.
 She was previously the president of Combs Enterprises, a position she had held since May 15, 2017.
 Simms was appointed to this position by Combs Enterprises founder and CEO, Sean Combs, and was the first person to assume the role of president at the company.

 As a native of Queens, New York, and now residing in Baltimore, Maryland, she is a graduate of Morgan State University, Maryland and the Florida Institute of Technology.

 Early life and education

 Simms was born D'Angela Banks in Monterey, California.
 Her family moved to Queens, New York, when she was at an early age.
 While living there, she attended St. Francis Preparatory School.
 When Simms was nine years old, her mother was diagnosed with multiple sclerosis (MS).
-Her mother’s resilience in the face of adversity would serve as a role model as she grew older.
+Her mother's resilience in the face of adversity would serve as a role model as she grew older.

-In 1999, Simms attained a Bachelor’s degree in Psychology (B.S.) from Morgan State University in Baltimore, Maryland.
-She attained her Master’s degree in Management from Florida Institute of Technology and is Level II-certified by the Defense Acquisition University.
+In 1999, Simms attained a Bachelor's degree in Psychology (B.S.) from Morgan State University in Baltimore, Maryland.
+She attained her Master's degree in Management from Florida Institute of Technology and is Level II-certified by the Defense Acquisition University.